mattdton/Somatic-shortV-nf/README.md

 If for any reason your workflow fails, you are able to resume the workflow from the last successful process with `-resume`.

-### 5. Results
-Once the pipeline is complete, you will find all outputs for each sample in the results directory. **Note** I still need to delete arrange the output files in proper sub-directory structure.

-## Infrastructure usage and recommendations

-This pipeline has been successfully implemented on [NCI Gadi](https://nci.org.au/our-systems/hpc-systems), [Pawsey Setonix HPC](https://pawsey.org.au/systems/setonix/) and [Pawsey Nimbus cloud](https://pawsey.org.au/systems/nimbus-cloud-service/) using infrastructure-specific configs.
-These configs can be used to interact with the job scheduler and assign a project code to all task job submissions for billing purposes.
-You can use the following flags to handle accounting:

-* `--whoami` your NCI or Pawsey user name
-* `--setonix_account` the Setonix project account you would like to bill service units to
-* `--gadi-account` the Gadi project account you would like to bill service units to

 ### NCI Gadi HPC

 Before running the pipeline you will need to load Nextflow and Singularity, both of which are globally installed modules on Gadi.
 You can do this by running the commands below: